List of Red Dead Redemption 2 characters: Dutch van der Linde

 Dutch van der Linde (Benjamin Byron Davis) is the leader of the Van der Linde gang.
 He is intently opposed to governmental control, valuing individual liberties and dreaming of an independent life.
 Dutch's goal is to fight back against a corrupt system of power, and he believes that enough violence will eventually change society's outlook.
 Early in the gang's history, Dutch took in street kids and orphans, teaching them how to read and establishing the importance of independent thinking and self-worth as they completed tasks for him.
 Around 1899, Dutch reluctantly begins to realize that his ideals are becoming unrealistic.
 Shortly before the events of the game, Dutch kills an innocent woman during a botched ferry robbery in Blackwater organized by Micah Bell, forcing the gang into the heart of a blizzard.
 With the gang, Dutch orchestrates a robbery of a train owned by oil tycoon Leviticus Cornwall.
 Once the blizzard clears and the gang moves camp to Horseshoe Overlook, Dutch is confronted in the nearby town of Valentine by Cornwall, whose hired guns attack the gang and force them to move to Clemens Point.
 Dutch befriends Leigh Gray, the sheriff of Rhodes, and is named one of his deputies.
 Meanwhile, the gang befriends the Braithwaite family, who are rivals to the Gray family.
 The two families soon discover the betrayal, and the Braithwaites kidnap Jack Marston.
 Dutch orders an assault on Braithwaite Manor, torching the building and slaughtering the family.
-The gang moves to Shady Belle and retrieves Jack from businessman Angelo Bronte, who gives Dutch a tip that leads to an ambush.
+The gang moves to Shady Belle and retrieves Jack from businessman and crime boss Angelo Bronte, who gives Dutch a tip that leads to an ambush.
 Dutch kills Bronte for his betrayal.